amason445/game_reviews_data_warehouse/README.md

 ![alt text](https://github.com/amason445/game_reviews_data_warehouse/blob/main/Reference%20Screenshots/ETL%20Process.png)

 Finally, the SQL is stored in the folder: SQL - DDL.
 This folder includes the table defintions, a query to get developer ids after they're loaded, the stored procedure, test queries and views I wrote for analysis.
-Additionally, the Python relies on a configuration file that is called "config.toml".
+Additionally, the Python relies on a configuration file that is called: config.toml.
 This file contains important information such as where the intermediary JSON documents will be stored and the Rawg.io API key.

 ## Date Warehouse Architecture
 The data warehouse architecture follows a typical star schema pattern (Databricks, 2023).
 However, a lot of bridge tables were needed because each end point is joined with many-to-many relationships (IBM, 2023).
 Below is a screenshot of the architecture: